How to screenshot on Surface Pro

 Take a screenshot using the Surface Pen

-Surface Pen has been developed and getting much better functions in Windows 10.
-In Windows 10 anniversary update, there is a new feature called Screen Sketch.
-This function will capture the device’s screen and pop up with tools for drawing, cropping, and others.
+Surface Pen functionalities are getting better functions in Windows 10.
+Windows 10 anniversary update introduced a new feature called Screen Sketch.
+This function will capture the device screen and pop up a set of tools for drawing, cropping, and others.

 You can take a screenshot by using the Surface Pen with this function.
 To activate the screen sketch function